exasol/public-knowledgebase/Database-Features/database-metadata-backup-concept.md

 The file contains several scripts which will copy the DDL for all objects in the database.
 It also contains the necessary scripts to restore the metadata.
 If the config file is set up correctly, "_backup._sh" performs the following tasks:

 1. Creates the specified directory.
-This is where all of the files will be stored
+This is where all of the files will be stored.
-2. Connects to the database using an Exaplus profile (must be created beforehand)
+2. Connects to the database using an Exaplus profile (must be created beforehand).
 3. Once connected to the database, the script creates a schema "BACKUP_SCRIPTS" and 2 scripts which are used in the backup process.
 4. EXPORT statements are generated using the database script "BACKUP_SYS" for several system tables which can be referenced later on.
 The CSV files are saved in the './ddl/' path.
 5. A database "*restore_sys.sql*" script is created and saved in the './ddl/' path that includes all the commands neccesary to restore the system tables on a new "SYS_OLD" schema.